ORIGINAL ARTICLE

 Comorbidităţile asociate depresiei

-Emilia-Cristina Bondric‑Popescu, Prof. dr. Doina Cozman
+Emilia-Cristina Bondric‑Popescu, Doina Cozman

 Depresia este una dintre cauzele care duc la declin în funcţionarea socioprofesională şi la scăderea calităţii vieţii.
 De multe ori, depresia este ...